April Group

 April Group is a French insurance company, headquartered in Lyon, France.
-It designs, manages and distributes insurance solutions and assistance services for individuals, professionals and businesses.
+It designs, manages and distributes insurance and assistance services for individuals, professionals and businesses.
 It offers its customers and partners health and personal protection for individuals, professionals and VSEs, loan insurance, international medical insurance, property and casualty niche insurance, and wealth management.

 Established in 1988 and based in Lyon, APRIL has 2,300 employees whose activity covers 18 countries, and produced a turnover of €544m in 2021.